Frequently Asked Questions

 Will I be able to connect to the internet during NAFAC?

-Yes, the hotel (including hotel bar, restaurant, and lobby) have free wireless internet.
-Though the Naval Academy does not support a wireless network due to security concerns, the conference is working to secure hotspots in the round-table rooms.
+Yes, the hotel (including hotel bar, restaurant, and lobby) has free wireless internet.
+Though the Naval Academy does not support a wireless network throughout its campus due to security concerns, you can expect secure hotspots in the round table rooms.

 I am driving to the conference.
 Where should I park my car?

 There is a parking garage available at the hotel for the daily self-park rate of $20/night.
 We cannot support parking on campus for delegates, but there will be buses provided to and from the hotel and all conference events.

 What are some of the activities delegates take part in?

 Delegates will mostly be occupied with conference events.
 Reference the attached schedule for the specifics.
 However, in addition to speakers, panels, and round tables, delegates will be able to go underway on Yard Patrol craft, take a tour of the the Naval Academy Campus, known to midshipmen as “the Yard,” visit the Midshipman Store, and enjoy social time with fellow conference attendees in Annapolis!

 Should I bring additional spending money to the conference?

 There will be opportunities to purchase NAFAC and Naval Academy merchandise, including the specially designed NAFAC 2018 t-shirt!
 There will also be an opportunity to purchase books written by different panelists and speakers.
 There will also be free time in Downtown Annapolis, which has many unique shops and restaurants to explore.

 NAFAC provides transportation to and from Baltimore Washington International Airport, Reagan International Airport and in special cases Dulles International Airport.
 We also provide transportation to and from New Carrollton Metro Station and the BWI Amtrak Station.